 Be prepared – spring is the most dynamic weather season

 Spring is known for its unexpected weather shifts and surprises.
-In general, the weather gets better by each day, but unpredictable snowstorms and heat waves may show up, just when you least expect it.
-Layered clothing is recommended during this season, as it allows you to quickly change whenever it is getting too hot or cold.
+In general, the weather gets better by the day, but unpredictable snowstorms and heat waves may show up, just when you least expect it.
+Layered clothing is strongly recommended during this season, as it allows you to quickly change clothes whenever it is getting too hot or cold.
 When sunnier weather is on its way, Sims will start preparing for exciting outdoor activities.

 Time to get your hands dirty